liznear/leveldb-from-scratch/README.md

 SSTables are stored as files, we need to assign a name to each SSTable.
 In this project, we assign a monotonic increasing `Gen` to each SSTable so that newer SSTables have higher `Gen`.

+# Step 3: Persist MemTable when it's full

+In this step, we convert a full MemTable into a SSTable using the function we implemented in step2.
+It is pretty straightforward.